Build a GPS Routing API with Python Flask

 How does it work?

-Before starting to read this part, please forget everything you know about how to put in production a fast, efficient and stable code ensuring quick response with limited resources.
+Before starting to read this part, please forget everything you know about how to put in production a fast, efficient and stable code that ensures quick response with limited resources.

 Build your API